-SBIR-Sp pecific Questions: Questions to question s 9 and 10 apply only to SBIR applications.
-If you are submitting ONLY an STTR application, leave questions 9 and 10 blank and proceed in 11.
+SRID S ecific Questions SBIR-Specific Questions: Questions 9 and 10 apply only to SBIR applications.
+If you are submitting ONLY an STTR application, leave questions 9 and 10 blank and proceed to question 11.
 Yes 9.
 Have you received SBIR Phase II awards from the Federal Government?
 If yes, provide a company commercialization history in accordance with agency-specific instructions using this attachment.
-Attach File: Delete Attachment View Attachment View Attachment Yes 10.
-Will the Project Director/Principal Investigator have his/her primary employment with the small business at the time of award? □ No STTR-S pecific Questions: Questions 11 - 13 apply only to STTR applications.
+Attach File: Add Attachment Delete Attachment View Attachment Yes 10.
+Will the Project Director/Principal Investigator have his/her primary employment with the small business at the time of award? □ No STTR-Specific Questions: Questions Questions 11 - 13 apply only to STTR applications.
 If you are submitting ONLY an SBIR application, leave questions 11 - 13 blank.
-Yes 11.
-Please indicate whether the answer to BOTH of the following questions is TRUE: □ No (1) Does the Project Director/Principal Investigator have a formal appointment or commitment either with the small business directly (as an employee or a contractor) OR as an employee of the Research Institution, which in turn has made a commitment to the small business through the STTR application process; AND (2) Will the Project Director/Principal Investigator devote at least 10% effort to the proposed project?
-Yes No 12.
-In the joint research and development proposed in this project, does the small business perform at least 40% of the work and the research institution named in the application perform at least 30% of the work?
-13. Provide UEI of non-profit research partner for STTR.
+Yes (1) Does the Project Director/Principal Investigator have a formal appointment or commitment either with the small business directly (as an employee or a contractor) OR as an employee of the Research Institution, which in turn has made a commitment to the small business through the STTR application process; AND (2) Will the Project Director/Principal Investigator devote at least 10% effort to the proposed project?
+1 12.
+In the joint research and development proposed in this project, does the small business perform at least 40% of the work and the research institution paged in the application perform at least 30% of the work? □ No Yes No